saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 ## Security Considerations with Tunnel Config

 :::warning
-If the SC client is running on a multi-user system, we recommend using config files or environment variables instead of command line arguments to hide sensitive information like [`--api-key`](/dev/cli/sauce-connect-proxy/#--api-key-string) and proxy credentials so they aren't visible in the list of running processes.
+If your Sauce Connect client is running on a multi-user system, we recommend using a [YAML config file](/secure-connections/sauce-connect/setup-configuration/yaml-config/) or [setting environment variables](/secure-connections/sauce-connect/setup-configuration/environment-variables/) instead of command line arguments to hide sensitive information like [`--api-key`](/dev/cli/sauce-connect-proxy/#--api-key) and proxy credentials.
+This way, they won't be visible in the list of running processes.
 :::

 ## Tunnel Types